FAQ about Library Operations and Policies

 Why are so many books missing?

+Missing books are frustrating.
+We do not know exactly how many are missing.
 430 items were reported missing in 1999-2000.
-That's 430/240,000 = 0.178% of items owned.
-However, many missing books are never reported.
+That was 430/240,000 = 0.00178 of items owned.
+That is typical of other years.
+However, many missing books are never reported, so the true missing rate is higher than that.
+Missing rate varies with subject area and time of year.
 The missing rate you experience for specific assignments at some times of the year may be unacceptably high, and the library is trying to improve the situation.
 Some missing books are actually on the shelves, but misfiled.
 Many missing books have been improperly removed from the building.
 Most also reappear by the end of the semester.
 In 1999-2000, 94.2% of missing items were eventually found.
 But many were not found quickly enough to meet student needs.

 What can I do to find a missing book?